callerid/android_sample_app/README.md

 Android Sample Caller ID Application - min API 25

 ## Developing using Android Studio's emulator
-All CallerID.com applications that interface with Ethernet Link (EL) devices require binding to UDP port 3520.
-Android Studio emulators create a virtual, isolated network.

-Packets sent on port 3520 by [CallerID.com's Ethernet Emulator Deluxe ](https://callerid.com/developers.php?tab=test) or CallerID.com's Hardware devices will need to be re-directed to the Android Studio's emulator.
-This allows Caller ID packets to be seen by the sample app.
-This can be accomplished using a program called 'telnet'.
+CallerID.com applications receive Caller ID data on UDP port 3520.
+Since Android Studio emulators create a virtual, isolated network, packets sent by either CallerID.com hardware or [CallerID.com's Ethernet Emulator Deluxe ](https://callerid.com/developers.php?tab=test) will need to be re-directed to the Android Studio's emulator allowing Caller ID packets to be seen by the sample app.
+Use a program called 'telnet' to define the re-direction.

-Follow the instructions below to configure your emulator for CallerID.com testing support.
+Follow the instructions below to configure your Android Studio emulator for CallerID.com testing.

   #### Run your Emulator
   - Select the terminal tab at the bottom of Android Studio.